pegasusflyhigh/MyCalendar/README.md

   - Gives a *sync now* button to user for subsequent syncing of data
   - Subsequent syncing is implemented using a sidekiq worker
 * Uses Rspec for Testing
+* Uses rubocop for analysing and formatting code.
+Maintaining zero offences as of yet.

 ## Steps to run locally